 Some settlements may involve a significant amount of money, and insurance companies may try to delay the payout.
 They tend to investigate every detail of your case and may use certain tactics to reduce or deny your claim.

-Problems May Delay The Accident Settlement
+Other Problems That May Delay Your Car Accident Settlement

-Questions of liability can arise, and your lawyer may need some more time to provide sufficient evidence.
+Questions of liability can arise, and your lawyer may need more time to provide sufficient evidence.
 The insurer could reject the evidence or request further information, as well.

-The Process Of Receiving Compensation
+The Process Of Receiving Compensation From an Insurance Company

 When you sign the release, you agree not to pursue further action against the at-fault party.
 Several release forms are short, and others are lengthy.
-Before you sign any documents, your attorney should review them to make sure they all protect your rights.
+Before you sign any documents, your attorney should review them to make sure they protect your rights.

 The Lawyer Distributes The Settlement First

-For example, you might need to pay money to an ex-spouse for child support.
+Before a lawyer can send the rest of the settlement to the client, they may use the money to pay any outstanding liens.
+A lien constitutes any debt you owe to other entities, such as medical bills.
 A common lien includes unpaid medical bills to a health care provider.
 Injured individuals may have to make a payment to their insurance company for treatment costs.

 Some people fire an attorney before they hire another one.
 The former lawyer might create a lien to collect payment for already-provided services.
-Injured individuals should pay off all of their liens, or they could face certain consequences.
+Injured individuals should pay off all of their liens, or they could face legal consequences.

-Another fee is an hourly rate, and the amount an attorney charges can depend on the individual case and the office’s location.
-One lawyer could charge $200 an hour, and another may charge $400 per hour.
+When hiring an attorney, you must discuss and agree on the fees.
+Each firm charges different fees at varying rates.
+Your lawyer may charge a flat fee if your case appears relatively simple.
+Another fee option is an hourly rate; the amount an attorney charges can depend on the individual case and the office’s location.
+One lawyer could charge $200 an hour, while another may charge $400.